Hello! My name is Simran Hans. I am a freelance writer, researcher and film programmer living in London.

 I struggle with instant coffee, team sports and the Pirates of the Caribbean movies, and sometimes I am a bad feminist.

-I edit the occasionally-updated online film journal Kubrick on the Guillotine, and have written for publications including the BFI, BuzzFeed, Dazed, The FADER, Film4.com, Little White Lies, VICE’S Munchies, New Statesman, Pitchfork, Sight & Sound and The Guardian.
+I used to edit the online film journal Kubrick on the Guillotine, and have written for publications including the BFI, BuzzFeed, Dazed, The FADER, Film4.com, Little White Lies, VICE’S Munchies, New Statesman, Pitchfork, Sight & Sound and The Guardian.

 I have appeared on discussion panels about film criticism at the Stockfish Film Festival in Reykjavik and at This Way Up in Manchester, about feminism and film as part of Bechdel Test Fest and MUBI + Little White Lies‘ “Doubles” series in London.
 I’ve also curated and hosted live events in partnership with Barbican, Bechdel Test Fest, BFI, DocHouse, Dogwoof, Independent Cinema Office, Little White Lies, Open City Documentary Festival, Sheffield Doc/Fest, Tate and Underwire Festival among others.